nicolgo/pointnet.pytorch/README.md

 # PointNet.pytorch
 This repo is implementation for PointNet(https://arxiv.org/abs/1612.00593) in pytorch.
 The model is in `pointnet/model.py`.

-It is tested with pytorch-1.0.
+The project is forked from point.pytorch(https://github.com/fxia22/pointnet.pytorch.git)

 # Download data and running